Replicating and extending chain-ladder via an age-period-cohort structure on the claim development in a run-off triangle: Preliminaries, connections to mortality modeling and summary of main results

+In mortality modeling, one { common approach is to model the} central mortality rate $m_{kj}$ using an age-period-cohort framework leading to { model} estimates { $\widehat m_{kj}$}.
+Afterwards, { to obtain one year death probabilities and survival probabilities}, one calculates the discrete quantities { $\widehat q_{kj}$ and $\widehat p_{kj}$} using plug-in estimates in the following standard life-table relationships \cite{chiang72}:

+Comparing Equation \eqref{mxtopx} and Equation \eqref{transf} we can summarize the following: \begin{itemize} \item In mortality modeling we estimate the central mortality rate $m_{kj}$ from observations { $\widetilde m_{kj}$} leading to estimates { $\widehat m_{kj}$} and use them to derive estimates for one year conditional survival probabilities {$\widehat p_{kj}$}.

+\item For claims reserving we propose to estimate the claim development $\mu_{kj}$ from observations {$\widetilde \mu_{kj}$} leading to estimates {$\widehat \mu_{kj}$} and use it to calculate development factors {$\widehat f_{kj}$} which are estimates of inverse conditional probabilities. \end{itemize} { Table \ref{tab:parallel_mortality_claims} further summarizes the parallel between mortality modeling and claims reserving.
+We will exploit this parallel to provide more flexible claim development models and leverage existing mortality modeling software.}

-In the sequel, we will use the language known from Lexis diagrams \cite{carstensen2007age}, with $k$ denoting cohort, $j$ age and $k+j$ period.
-In claims reserving, age usually corresponds to development, period to calendar time and cohort to accident period, see Table \ref{tab:mortalitynonlife}.
+As such, we will borrow in the sequel the language from mortality modeling and Lexis diagrams \cite{carstensen2007age}, with $k$ denoting cohort, $j$ age and $k+j$ period.
+In claims reserving, age $j$ usually corresponds to development period, period $k+j$ to calendar time and cohort $j$ to accident period, see Table \ref{tab:mortalitynonlife}.

-If we model the underlying development, $\mu_{kj}$, by an age-model, i.e., $\mu_{kj}=a_j$, and assume that $X_{kj}$ given $E_{kj}$ follows an (over-dispersed) Poisson distribution, it turns out that we can replicate exactly the chain ladder point estimates.
-The replication is achieved by applying formula \eqref{transf} to move from the modeled claim development, $\widehat a_j$, to the development factors: $\widehat f_j= (2+\widehat a_j)/ (2- \widehat a_j)$.
-The resulting $\widehat f_j$ equals exactly chain ladder's development factor.
+We note now that if we model the underlying development, $\mu_{kj}$, by an age-model, i.e., $\mu_{kj}=a_j$, and assume that $X_{kj}$ given $E_{kj}$ follows an (over-dispersed) Poisson distribution, we can exactly replicate the chain-ladder point estimates.
+The replication is achieved by applying formula \eqref{transf} to move from the modeled claim development, {$\widehat \mu_{kj}=\widehat a_j$}, to the development factors: { $\widehat f_j= (2+\widehat a_j)/ (2- \widehat a_j)$}.
+The resulting { $\widehat f_j$} equals exactly chain-ladder's development factors.
 In Table \ref{tab:overview} below, we contrast our approach to the classical GLM approach in claims reserving where the claim amount is modeled.